Fruit State Specialist

 Control with pesticide

 Streptomycin is a bactericide used to control fire blight.
 Various products are labeled for application to apples, pears and ornamentals.
-Sprays are generally applied when wet weather occurs during bloom and temperatures are 60 to 75 degrees F. A minimum of two applications are necessary to provide control.
+Sprays are generally applied when wet weather occurs during bloom and temperatures are 60 to 75 degrees F. A minimum of two applications is necessary to provide control.
 Consult the label for specific application instructions.

 Fire blight runs in cycles